stanford-cs149/asst3/README.md

 Below are a set of tips and hints compiled from previous years.
 Note that there are various ways to implement your renderer and not all hints may apply to your approach.

 * There are two potential axes of parallelism in this assignment.
 One axis is *parallelism across pixels* another is *parallelism across circles* (provided the ordering requirement is respected for overlapping circles).
-Solutions will need to exploit both tpyes of parallelism, potentially at different parts of the computation.
+Solutions will need to exploit both types of parallelism, potentially at different parts of the computation.
 * The circle-intersects-box tests provided to you in `circleBoxTest.cu_inl` are your friend.
 You are encouraged to use these subroutines.
 * The shared-memory prefix-sum operation provided in `exclusiveScan.cu_inl` may be valuable to you on this assignment (not all solutions may choose to use it).
 See the simple description of a prefix-sum [here](http://thrust.github.io/doc/group__prefixsums.html).
 We have provided an implementation of an exclusive prefix-sum on a __power-of-two-sized__ arrays in shared memory.  __The provided code does not work on non-power-of-two inputs and IT ALSO REQUIRES THAT THE NUMBER OF THREADS IN THE THREAD BLOCK BE THE SIZE OF THE ARRAY.
 PLEASE READ THE COMMENTS IN THE CODE.__